narfdotpl/narf.pl/content/posts/checkers-skull.md

 this project.
 It was a recurring obsession and it made me unhappy.
 I feel like it was ages ago.

 19 people bought the new version.
-It costs 0.99&nbsp;EUR as a first time purchase and it's a free update if you bought the iPad version earlier.
+It costs 0.99 EUR as a first time purchase and it's a free update if you bought the iPad version earlier.

 It was nice to receive congratulations from friends and colleagues after